-Before conducting the bleaching experiments, we determined the wavelength-dependent discrimination of light in turbid suspensions with sediment loads of $0-100 \text{ g L}^{-1}$ in 10 g increments.
+Before conducting the bleaching experiments, we determined the wavelength-dependent discrimination of light in turbid suspensions with sediment loads of 0-100 g l-1 in 10 g increments.
 These measurements aimed at verifying that the width of the spectrometer's optical slit was suitable for our purpose.
 As we operate with high sediment concentrations, the use of a wider slit permits a higher throughput of photons, thereby increasing the signal-to-noise ratio of the measurements and hence the sensitivity of the instrument.
 However, higher sensitivity is achieved at the cost of reduced spectral resolution.
-The spectrometer assembly was calibrated against a standardized target by the manufacturer providing the transfer function to convert the measured intensities, i.e. count rates, to solar irradiance in watts per square centimetre per nanometre.
-Note that we use the terms irradiance, energy flux density and light intensity synonymously throughout this paper.
+The spectrometer assembly was calibrated against a standardized target by the manufacturer providing the transfer function to convert the measured intensities, i.e. count rates, to solar irradiance in μWcm-2nm-1.
+Note that we use the terms irradiance, energy flux density and light intensity synonymously throughout this manuscript.

-2.2 Sample preparation and determination of dose reduction
+2.2.
+Sample preparation and determination of dose reduction

-We adopted a polymineral multiple signal (PMS) approach that measures different luminescence signals from single polymineral coarse-grain aliquots (Reimann et al., 2015).
-The approach enabled us to measure the bleaching data in a labour-efficient manner and to obtain multiple luminescence signals from the same subset of grains.
-Sample preparation and measurements were conducted at the Netherlands Centre for Luminescence dating (NCL) at Wageningen University and Research (WUR) in the Netherlands.
+We adopted a polymineral multiple-signal (PMS) approach that measures different luminescence signals from single polymineral coarse-grain aliquots (Reimann et al. 2015).
+The approach enabled us to measure the bleaching data in a labor-efficient manner and to obtain multiple luminescence signals from the same sub-set of grains.
+Sample preparation and measurements were conducted in the Netherlands Centre for Luminescence dating (NCL) at Wageningen University and Research (WUR) in the Netherlands.

-Altogether, 38 samples (see Table 2) were first dried and sieved to a grain size of 180 to 250 μm.
-Afterwards the samples were purified using 10 % HCl and 10 % H2O2 to remove carbonates and organic matter, respectively.
-The polymineral coarse-grained material was mounted on a stainless-steel disc using silicon oil.
-The aliquot size was kept at 5 mm, which is equivalent to a few hundred grains per aliquot.
+Altogether, 38 samples (see Table 2) were first dried and sieved to a grain-size of 180 to 250

+- 175 μm.
+Afterwards the samples were purified using 10 % HCL and 10 % H2O2 to remove carbonates and organic matter, respectively.
+The poly-mineral coarse-grained material was mounted on stainless steel disc using silicon oil.
+The aliquot size was kept to 5 mm which is equivalent to a few hundred grains per aliquot.
 Altogether, three aliquots per sample were measured.
-More details of the measurement protocol, the experimental set-up and rejection criteria are provided in Reimann et al. (2015).
-To calculate the reduction in dose we used the threshold for the onset of dose saturation 2D0 (Wintle and Murray, 2006), which is equivalent to 85 % full signal saturation, for normalization.
-The normalized reduction for each sample to this threshold was calculated from three aliquots and based on the unweighted mean and the $1\sigma$ standard error as the uncertainty.
+More details of the measurement protocol, the experimental set-up and rejection criteria are provided in Reimann et al. - 180 (2015).
+To calculate the reduction of dose we used the threshold for the onset of dose saturation 2D0 (Wintle and Murray, 2006), which is equivalent to 85 % full signal saturation, for normalization.
+The normalized reduction for each sample to this threshold was calculated from three aliquots and based on the un-weighted mean and the 1-sigma standard error as uncertainty.